RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_switch_point_type.md

 ## 1 Introduction

 This document will show you how to switch the point type.
 The supported point type is listed in README.
 To switch the type, open the ```CMakeLists.txt``` in the project and check the top of the file.
+Remember to **rebuild** the project after changing the point type.

 ```cmake
 #=======================================